Biscayne National Park: Proposed development

-As modern communities grew in and around Miami, developers looked to southern Dade County for new projects.
+As modern communities grew in and around Miami, developers looked to southern Miami-Dade County for new projects.
 The undeveloped keys south of Key Biscayne were viewed as prime development territory.

-Beginning in the 1890s local interests promoted the construction of a causeway to the mainland.
+Beginning in the 1890s, local interests promoted the construction of a causeway to the mainland.
 One proposal included building a highway linking the Biscayne Bay keys to the Overseas Highway at Key Largo and to the developed barrier islands to the north.
 At the same time, pressure built to accommodate industrial development in South Florida.
 This led to competing priorities between those who wanted to develop for residential and leisure use and those in favor of industrial and infrastructure development.
 On December 6, 1960, 12 of the 18 area landowners who favored development voted to create the City of Islandia on Elliott Key.
-The town was incorporated to encourage Dade County to improve access to Elliott Key in particular, which landowners viewed as a potential rival to Miami Beach.
+The town was incorporated to encourage Dade County to improve access to Elliott Key, which landowners viewed as a potential rival to Miami Beach.
 The new city lobbied for causeway access and formed a negotiating bloc to attract potential developers.

-In 1962 an industrial seaport was proposed for the mainland shores of Biscayne Bay, to be known as SeaDade.
+In 1962, an industrial seaport was proposed for the mainland shores of Biscayne Bay, to be known as SeaDade.
 SeaDade, supported by billionaire shipping magnate Daniel K. Ludwig, would have included an oil refinery.
 In addition to the physical structures, it would have been necessary to dredge a 40 ft channel through the bay for large ships to access the refinery.
 The channel would have also required cutting through the coral reef to get to the deep water.
 In 1963 Florida Power and Light (FP&L) announced plans for two new 400-megawatt oil-fired power plants on undeveloped land at Turkey Point.